Henderson Park (Chehalis, Washington)

 Henderson Park is located in Chehalis, Washington in the city's South Market district and is a block northeast of nearby Recreation Park.

+The 1 acre park contains several buildings used by various city government divisions, most notably the Chehalis Parks and Recreation Department, and serves as a command center during city emergencies.

+History

-The land was donated to Chehalis by the Henderson Lumber Company in 1908 but forgotten by the city until 1913, though the area was treated as a park by local residents.
-The park would not be recognized by the city until 1916.
+The plat for Henderson Park, described as featuring a "pretty clump of trees," was originally offered to the city in 1906.
+The land was officially donated to Chehalis by the Henderson Lumber Company in 1908 but forgotten by the city until 1913, though the area was treated as a park by local residents.
+The park was not formally recognized by the city until 1916.
 Full ownership was given to Chehalis, by deed, in 1962.